soijebor/Bike_Sharing/README.md

 #### ***Des Moines Bike Sharing Analysis***
 ##### ***Questions???***

   * What is the population of Des Moines?
-  Des Moines has an estimated population as of 2018 from the census data of 215,932 which is about 39 times less than that of New York City which has 8,443,713
+  Des Moines has an estimated population as of 2018 from the census data of 215,932 which is about 39 times less than that of NYC which has 8,443,713
   * How does its population compare to the population of New York City?
     The Population in New York City is 39 times greater than that of Des Moines
   * Does the population affect the number of people who will use the bike-sharing program?
   The population doesn't necessarily affect who will us e the bike sharing program as after doing my research and found out that Des Moines has a lot of visitors yearly.
-In 2019 only they had about 37 million visitors while New York City had about 67 million which is quick high if we compare it to the population of both cities.
-I believe with that much visitors we will have a good number of riders as tourists

 I also looked into some other questions I had in mind like the relationship between both cities by Poverty level, Age and Gender:

-  * Poverty Level: The poverty level of Des Moines and New York City are similar, we can expect similar ridership ratio.
+  * Poverty Level: The poverty level of Des Moines and NYC are similar, we can expect similar ridership ratio.

-  * Age Group: Our prime riders are with 25-29 years old so as our population rate for both Des Moines and New York City, but there is steady use from 25-68 years old.
+  * Age Group: Our prime riders are with 25-29 years old so as our population rate for both Des Moines and NYC, but there is steady use from 25-68 years old.

-  * Gender: From my analysis, I can tell that in both New York City and Des Moines there is a higher percentage of female population.
+  * Gender: From my analysis, I can tell that in both NYC and Des Moines there is a higher percentage of female population.

   * Competition: we have a competitor...
 BCycle

+  * Tourism: In 2016, Des Moines welcomed about 13.7 million visitors while NYC had about 67 million